 We are joined one last time by Dr. Richard Lints, who serves as the Vice President for Academic Affairs and Dean of the Main Campus of Gordon-Conwell Theological Seminary, north of Boston.
-Dr. Lints is also the author of a fascinating book that releases this winter titled, Identity and Idolatry: The Image of God and Its Inversion.
+Dr. Lints is also the author of a fascinating book that releases this winter, titled Identity and Idolatry: The Image of God and Its Inversion.

 I want to turn and close with the gospel, but you mentioned busyness earlier in the week.
 How does idolatry breed busyness?

 Now busyness, again, is both a blessing and a curse.
 Sometimes when you are busy you actually accomplish much.
-And we are called to do so.
-We are called to be creatures who accomplish tasks.
+And we are called to do: We are called to be creatures who accomplish tasks.
 We are not simply called to navel-gaze in creation.
 We are given mandates to be stewards of the created order.
-So we are called to do — called to be active in that sense.
+So we are called to do, called to be active in that sense.

 But there is a sense in which busyness is different than accomplishment.
 And busyness is living on the surface of life — feeling like we are so far into the weeds of minutia and small details that we never really tackle the big issues of life.
 Mostly we experience our schedule as our master, rather than vice-versa.
 That in itself is just an indicator.
-A parent of young children has so many things to do in life that probably aren’t that important, but then end up feeling like they have to do them.
-They have to get them to the sports.
+A parent of young children has so many things to do in life that probably aren’t that important, but they end up feeling like they have to do them: They have to get them to the sports.
 They have to get them to the music lessons.
 They are living constantly in the car.
 They are constantly going from activity A to activity B. And they feel overwhelmed and yet they can’t get out of it.

 And, again, I want to be careful to suppose that there is something fundamentally evil about playing sports or engaging in music lessons or something.
 But it is that desire to have everything for one’s child that leads to this sense of never really having anything of significance.
 And so we are so busy we can’t get under the surface of our lives.